 - 404 (Page not Found) 1 minute

-Static files get a 7-day expiry header, which means that the elements are cached for up to 7 days in Nginx and the user’s browser.
+Static files get a 7-day expiry header, which means that the elements are cached for up to 7 days in Apache and the user’s browser.

 This setting allows caching for HTML and PHP output.
-For PHP applications this will require that headers are properly set.
+For PHP applications, this will require that headers are correctly set.

-For Magento 2 and WooCommerce, we maintain plugins that can be installed on your website, and that alter the default behavior of these applications to work according to standards.
+For Magento 2 and WooCommerce, we maintain plugins that can be installed on your website and modify the default behaviour of these applications to conform to standards.
 You can find them here:

 - WordPress: Servebolt Optimizer